Python Turtle - Lesson 5¶

 Code breakdown:

-:tells Python that an indented code block follows.
+:tells Python that an indented block of code is coming next.

-Line 6-print("That's not a number")This is the indented code block that will run if
+Line 6-print("That's not a number")This line is inside the

 user_value.isdigit()isFalse